jangelesg/veracode-api-clients/README.md

 ## Overview

 -   Simple project with bash and python scripts calling the Veracode XML and REST APIs
 -   Python scripts use the [Veracode REST API](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/TNCmFBcyE6F902_fr9Qz0g).
-The main one is [DynamicAnalysis.py](./restapi/DynamicAnalysis.py) that allows the use of new Veracode functionality that's not even covered by the Veracode Web UI (using crawl scripts) or the existing wrappers used for CI/CD -- AFAIK, the [Veracode API Wrappers](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/Ib32zUpRx3cEwdR3duvUdg) still don't support the (newer) REST API.
+The main one is [DynamicAnalysis.py](./restapi/DynamicAnalysis.py) that allows the use of new Veracode functionality may not even be covered by the Veracode Web UI (e.g. CSV import of URLs with form-based auth) or the existing wrappers used for CI/CD -- AFAIK, the [Veracode API Wrappers](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/Ib32zUpRx3cEwdR3duvUdg) still don't support the (newer) REST API.
 -   Bash scripts use the [Veracode XML API](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/SdntedDhtLGc_zmxQ339OA).
 XML response parsing uses xsltproc.
 -   The included Dockerfile helps ensure the proper execution environment (getting all OS and python dependencies, configuring the python3 virtual environment...).